Chapter One: The Unvanquished Truth

 The Sunday Times

 Rodman Philbrick has been writing since the age of sixteen.
 He had published more than a dozen novels for adults before the publication of his first book for younger readers, Freak the Mighty.
 Since then, he has won numerous awards and honours, including the prestigious California Young Reader Medal, the Arizona Young Readers' Award and the New York State "Charlotte" Award.
 Freak the Mighty has been translated into many languages and was made into the feature film, The Mighty, starring Sharon Stone, with theme music by Sting.
-Rod and his wife divide their time between Maine and the Florida Keys, USA.
+Rod divides his time between Maine and the Florida Keys, USA.

 “This tale of the underdog is a truly moving modern classic – read it NOW.”